(This page last updated 1700 Friday 8 January 2021)

 - using our Cell groups as a network of support for each other and our commmunity

-- continuing Sunday worship and Bible teaching, youth and children's activities online or via social media, and sharing that together in households where we can.
+- sharing our Sunday worship and Bible teaching, youth and children's activities online or via social media.

 - being part of a local Community Hub offering help from volunteers involving local partners such as SOAR and our local MP, Miriam Cates.
 If you'd like to be part of that, please let us know using the form below.